 13. Kia Sorento – 660 litres

 The Kia Sorento is a stylish, practical and spacious SUV with room for seven.
-It’s powered by a 2.2-litre diesel engine that’s both efficient and suitably powerful.
+The Sorento is powered by a 2.2-litre diesel engine that’s both efficient and suitably powerful.
 One of the best features about the Sorento is the 660-litre boot with the third row folded down.
 It also comes with Kia’s industry-leading seven-year warranty.

 14. BMW X5 – 650 litres